Muxelmann/CatEEGfMRIStudy/README.md

 # Getting started quickly

 ## Psychtoolbox installation
-1. Download the Psychtoolbox MATLAB code from [here](http://psychtoolbox.org/download/) and save it in a directory of your choice.
+1. Get the Psychtoolbox MATLAB code from [here](http://psychtoolbox.org/download/) and follow the install instructions.
-2. Then download and install Subversion.
+2. Then download and install Git to obtain this project code.
-3. For Windows make sure Microsoft Runtime Libraries for MSVC 2010 or later are installed.
-4. Execute `DownloadPsychtoolbox('C:\install_path')` in MATLAB to download and install the toolbox

-The link to Psychtoolbox can be found [here](http://psychtoolbox.org).
-All information concerning its installation on different platforms can be found there, too.
+3. Clone the Git repository (i.e. code) with the shell command: ``git clone https://github.com/Muxelmann/CatEEGfMRIStudy``
+4. If you already cloned the project and want to update its code, change the directory into ``CatEEGfMRIStudy`` (i.e. ``cd CatEEGfMRIStudy``) and execute ``git pull``.

 ## Functionality
 The `run.m` file contains sample code to run through a block of trials.